Guidance For Divorce

 - Contested or uncontested: Contested involves going to court and at times letting a judge decide.
 Uncontested can be less stressful, more collaborative and gives the couple more control over the outcome.

 - Custody: The courts here in New York generally favor joint custody when it is in the best interests of the children.
-This may not be the case for your situation, and we can help make that case.
+This may not be the case for your situation, and an attorney can help make that case.

 - Parenting plans and visitation: These cover the day-to-day care, obligations and details of how the parents should perform their parental duties.